-CHE6B13(E3) MEDICINAL AND ENVIRONMENTAL L Т Р C CHEMISTRY 3 0 0 2 Objective (s) To introduce the students to the importance of field and to get ideas about various diseases. get information about various toxic substance their control.
-To h elp the studen ts to Course outcome (s) CO1 To understand the importance of drugs in human healt h.
-CO2 To understand the facts about common diseases and treatment.
-CO3 To identify the presence of toxic substances in atmosphere.
-CO4 To apply chemistry in treatment of water and sev wage.
+CHE6B13(E3) MEDICINAL AND ENVIRONMENTAL L Т Р С CHEMISTRY 3 0 0 2 Objective (s) Student will be able to realise the importance of chemistry in medicinal field and to get ideas about various diseases.
+It will also help to get information about various toxic substances in environment and their control.
+Course outcome (s) CO1 To understand the importance of drugs in human l nealth CO2 To understand the facts about common diseases and treatment CO3 To recognize the presence of toxic substances in atmosphere CO4 To realize the extent of chemistry in treatment of water and sev vage